Nicholas2023/alx-system_engineering-devops/0x14-mysql/README.md

-# MySQL Setup and Replication Tasks
+# MySQL Setup and Replication Tasks :smile:

 This repository contains scripts and instructions for setting up MySQL, creating users, databases, and configuring replication between two servers (primary and replica).